luisvinicius09/calculatorReact/README.md

 ### Install

-- Run `npm install` to install all the dependencies.
+- Run `npm install` through the console to install all the dependencies.

 ### Usage

-- To open the project on your browser run `npm start`.
+- To open the project on your browser run `npm start` while your console is on the project's folder.

 ### Deployment